Getting Started at Southeast Community College

 Placement testing will be required of any student unable to provide proof of completed coursework based on the terms noted above.

-Official electronic and paper transcripts sent directly from the institution where the credit was earned will be accepted.
+Electronic transcripts sent directly from the institution where the credit was earned will be accepted.

 High School or GED® Diploma

 Students may meet this requirement by self-certification on the Application for Admission or by submitting a copy of their high school or GED® transcript.
-A copy of the high school or GED® transcript is not required for admission unless the high school/GED® information the student provides on the Application for Admission is determined to be inaccurate, discrepant, or incomplete at which point a transcript will be requested.
+A copy of the high school or GED® transcript is not required for admission unless the high school/GED® information the student provides on the Application for Admission is determined to be inaccurate, discrepant or incomplete at which point a transcript will be requested.

 Students who have not graduated from high school or who do not have a GED certificate must earn a GED diploma before admission to a Program of Study.
 Contact Adult Education for more information regarding the GED.
 Due to federal financial aid policies, federal financial aid is not available to students who have not graduated from high school or who have not completed a GED.